 To be eligible for admission to LAPU, students must submit a graduate application, and an official transcript that demonstrates evidence of completion of a bachelor’s degree or higher with a 3.0 GPA on a 4.0 scale from a college or university accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 If the cumulative GPA is less than 3.0, the most recent 30 graded semester credits (or 45 quarter credits) will be evaluated to satisfy the graduate entrance requirement.
 These 30 graded credits completed will be utilized for a GPA calculation which must equal or exceed 3.0.
-The last 30 graded credits from a regionally accredited university must be baccalaureate, post-baccalaureate, or credentialed courses.
+The last 30 graded credits from an accredited university must be baccalaureate, post-baccalaureate, or credentialed courses.
 Provisional admittance may be granted to individuals who do not meet the minimum GPA requirement.

 There may be additional admissions documents required specific to the student’s graduate program of choice.
 Please refer to the program’s section in the LAPU Academic Catalog or speak to an enrollment counselor.

 Students completing an undergraduate degree at LAPU may be admitted as a graduate student no earlier than the start of the semester following their degree conferral.